tdwg/website/community/support/index.md

 ## Evaluation criteria

-1. Previous activity of the Group, proven through annual reports submitted to the TDWG Executive Committee or other public reports and products (not applicable to new Groups*)
+1. Previous activity of the group, proven through annual reports submitted to the TDWG Executive Committee or other public reports and products (not applicable to new groups*)
 1. Overall impact, timeliness and cost efficiency
 1. Inclusiveness of the participation model (e.g., percentage of new members participating and geographic coverage)
 1. Expected progress on development of new or revision of current TDWG standards
 1. Availability of matching funds from other sources (as percentage of total costs)

-\* _New Groups are those established (first charter approved) within the the last year (i.e., less than 365 days before the application deadline)._
+\* _New groups are those established (first charter approved) within the the last year (i.e., less than 365 days before the application deadline)._

 **Additional information and restrictions**